ProjectOpenSea/shipyard/README.md

 foundryup
 ```

-Create a new Foundry project based on Shipyard, which also initializes a new git repository, all in the working directory.
+Create a new Foundry project based on Shipyard, which also initializes a new git repository, in the working directory.
 ```bash
 forge init --template projectopensea/shipyard
 ```